febriadj/randomres-module/README.md

-# RandomRes
+# Randomres
 ![nodejs](https://img.shields.io/badge/nodejs-00a896?style=for-the-badge&logo=node.js&logoColor=white)
 ![build](https://img.shields.io/badge/randomres-d62828?style=for-the-badge&logo=npm&logoColor=white)
 <br>

-RandomRes is a simple module to make it easy for you to get values from several data types randomly
+Randomres is a simple module to make it easy for you to get values from several data types randomly

 # Install
 ```
-npm install -g randomres
+npm install randomres
 ```
 ```
-npm install --save randomres
+yarn add randomres
 ```

 # How to Use